Level sets of prevalent H\"older functions: Introduction

 \end{enumerate} \end{theorem} These results highlight a striking difference in the behaviour of typical functions when typicality is interpreted in the topological sense or in the measure theoretic sense.
 Topologically, typical continuous functions seem to be fairly regular since their graphs have the smallest possible Hausdorff dimension while in the measure theoretic sense, typical functions are highly irregular as their graphs have maximal Hausdorff dimension.
 Since one intuitively expects typical functions to behave in quite a chaotic fashion, prevalence is perhaps the better notion of typicality when studying the dimensions of the graphs of functions.

-For Hölder functions, the following result, which is analogous to \cref{thm:prevalent-continuous}\cref{it:prevalent-continuous-2}, is originally by Clausel and Nicolay \cite{ClauselNicolay2010}, but we provide a short proof in \cref{prop:graph-big}; see also \cite{BayartHeurteaux2013} for a generalisation.
-We denote the Banach space of $\alpha$-Hölder continuous functions on the unit interval by $C^{\alpha}([0,1])$. \begin{theorem}[Clausel-Nicolay] A prevalent function $f\in \CC^{\alpha}([0,1])$ satisfies
+For Hölder functions, the following result, which is analogous to \cref{thm:prevalent-continuous}\cref{it:prevalent-continuous-2}, was originally proved by Clausel and Nicolay \cite{ClauselNicolay2010}, but we provide a short proof in \cref{prop:graph-big}; see also \cite{BayartHeurteaux2013} for a generalisation.
+Recall that the family of all real valued $\alpha$-H\"older functions defined on $[0,1]$, which we denote by $C^\alpha([0,1])$, equipped with the standard norm